wenext-limited/pr-agent/docs/docs/usage-guide/additional_configurations.md

 ## Bringing additional repository metadata to Qodo Merge 💎

-To provide Qodo Merge with additional context about your project, you can enable automatic repository metadata detection.
+To provide Qodo Merge tools with additional context about your project, you can enable automatic repository metadata detection.

 If you set